surya

 hi, i’m surya 👋

-i’m an engineer who writes about infra, ML finetuning, and whatever rabbit hole i’ve fallen into this week. no ai wrote any of this.
+i’m an engineer who writes about infra, ML finetuning, and whatever rabbit hole i’ve fallen into this week.

 currently at oxen.ai building lightning-fast version control and model finetuning. i publish under my full name, suriya ganesh ayyamperumal.